dymmond/edgy/docs/permissions/intro.md

-# Permissions
+# Permissions in Edgy

-Handling permissions is one of the fundamental needs in the database world.
-Some approaches rely on database users, but this method lacks portability and the flexibility of managing users as a standard database table.
+Managing permissions is a crucial aspect of database-driven applications.
+Edgy provides a flexible and portable way to handle permissions, using database tables rather than relying solely on database users.

 ## Permission Objects

+Edgy's permission system is designed to accommodate various permission structures.
+Here's a breakdown of the key components:

 ### Users

-Users serve as the primary entry point in most applications.
-Permissions require a user-related class, which is referenced via a ManyToMany field named `users`.
+Users are the central entities in most applications.
+Permissions are typically associated with users through a ManyToMany field named `users`.

 ### Groups

-Groups help organize permissions into sets that can be applied to users.
-In the permission model, groups are optional.
-When used, the permission object must include a ManyToMany field named `groups`.
+Groups allow you to organize permissions into sets that can be assigned to users.
+This feature is optional, but if used, the permission model must include a ManyToMany field named `groups`.

 ### Model Names

-Model names serve as scope limiters for permissions.
-Instead of granting users unrestricted access, they can be restricted to specific models, such as blogs.
-Like groups, this feature is optional.

-Model names are enabled using a `CharField` or `TextField` named `name_model`.
-This naming convention is necessary because Pydantic reserves the `model_` prefix.
-If you only require object-specific permissions and do not want an additional field, you can check model names against objects instead.
+Model names provide a way to scope permissions to specific models (e.g., blogs, articles).
+This feature is optional and is enabled by including a `CharField` or `TextField` named `name_model`.

+**Note:** The `model_` prefix is reserved by Pydantic, so `name_model` is used instead.
+If you only need object-specific permissions, you can check model names against objects directly.

 ### Objects

-Permissions can be assigned directly to specific object instances via ContentTypes, enabling per-object permissions.
-This feature is optional.
-However, if `name_model` is not specified, permissions are checked against `model_names` in the ContentType.
+Permissions can be assigned to specific object instances using ContentTypes, enabling per-object permissions.
+This is an optional feature.
+If `name_model` is not specified, permissions are checked against `model_names` in the ContentType.

-To enable this feature, include a `ForeignKey` named `obj` pointing to ContentType.
+To enable this, include a `ForeignKey` named `obj` that points to ContentType.

 ## Usage

-Permission models automatically detect their available features.
-This is why certain field names are strictly enforced.
+Edgy's permission models automatically detect the features you've enabled based on the presence of specific fields.
+This is why strict field naming conventions are important.

-There are three additional manager methods:
+Edgy provides three additional manager methods for working with permissions:

 -   `permissions_of(sources)`
 -   `users(...)`
 -   `groups(...)`

 ### Parameters for `users` and `groups`

-Except for `permissions`, all parameters are optional:
+The `users` and `groups` methods accept the following parameters (except for `permissions`, all are optional):

-- `permissions` (str | Sequence[str]) – The names of the permissions.
+-   `permissions` (str | Sequence[str]): The names of the permissions to check.
-- `model_names` (str | Sequence[str] | None) – Model names, available only if `name_model` or `obj` is present.
+-   `model_names` (str | Sequence[str] | None): Model names, used if `name_model` or `obj` is present.
-- `objects` (Object | Sequence[Object] | None) – Objects associated with permissions.
+-   `objects` (Object | Sequence[Object] | None): Objects associated with the permissions.
-- `include_null_model_name` (bool, default: True) – When `model_names` is not `None`, automatically adds a check for a `null` model name.
+-   `include_null_model_name` (bool, default: True): Automatically includes a check for a `null` model name when `model_names` is not `None`.
-- `include_null_object` (bool, default: True) – When `objects` is not `None`, automatically adds a check for a `null` model name.
+-   `include_null_object` (bool, default: True): Automatically includes a check for a `null` object when `objects` is not `None`.

 ### Why Include `include_null_model_name` and `include_null_object`?

-If you want to broaden the scope of a permission, you can set `obj` or `name_model` to `None`, effectively untethering the permission from specific objects or models.
+Setting `obj` or `name_model` to `None` allows you to broaden the scope of a permission, making it applicable to all objects or models.

-## Quickstart
+## Quickstart Example

+Here's a basic example of a permission model:

 ```python
 {!> ../docs_src/permissions/quickstart.py !}
 ```

-Although not strictly necessary, it is recommended to use `unique_together` for the fields that identify a Permission.
+It's recommended to use `unique_together` for the fields that uniquely identify a permission.

-## Advanced
+## Advanced Example

-Here is an advanced example with all possible fields configured.
+This example demonstrates a permission model with all possible fields configured:

 ```python
 {!> ../docs_src/permissions/advanced.py !}
 ```

-## Advanced with primary keys
+## Advanced Example with Primary Keys

-Edgy has highly flexible overwrite logic.
-Instead of using `unique_together`, the following code can be used:
+Edgy's flexible overwrite logic allows you to use primary keys instead of `unique_together`:

 ```python
 {!> ../docs_src/permissions/primary_key.py !}
 ```

-However, permissions cannot change their scope this way, and there is a slight overhead since primary keys are used for foreign keys.
+Using primary keys in this way prevents permissions from changing their scope and introduces a slight overhead due to the use of primary keys as foreign keys.

 Alternatively, you can overwrite `name` with a primary key field, which removes the implicit ID.

-## Pratical example

-This is for explanatory reasons and the code **must** be changed to fit your needs, so let us simply imagine we want to build a `Permission` object class that manages the `assign_permissions` for you.

-You could do something like this:
+## Practical Example: Automating Permission Management

+This example demonstrates how to create a `Permission` object class that automates permission assignment.

 ```python
 {!> ../docs_src/permissions/example.py !}
 ```

-The above example doesn't mean you should blindly copy but offers a simple idea how you could automate your permissions by unifying in one place.

-This allows you to create permissions in bulk or simply simple permissions as well as revoke them if necessary.

-Do you need this?
-Probably not but its just an example.
+This example shows how to automate permission management by consolidating permission-related logic in a single class.
+This allows you to create, manage, and revoke permissions efficiently.

+**Note:** This example is for illustrative purposes and should be adapted to fit your specific application requirements.